SanPen/GridCal/doc/md_source/short_circuit.md

 ## Short-Circuit in the Phase Reference Frame

-In GridCal, modelling the network directly in the phase reference frame allows short-circuit faults of any type to be simulated by adding a fault impedance at the desired bus.
+In VeraGrid, modelling the network directly in the phase reference frame allows short-circuit faults of any type to be simulated by adding a fault impedance at the desired bus.
 This avoids sequence transformations and provides voltage and current results directly in their real phase values, simplifying both setup and analysis.

 ### Linearisation

 The first step in performing the short-circuit calculation is to determine the state of the network prior to the fault.
-To achieve this, GridCal will perform the three-phase power flow calculation, which has been developed to determine the voltage at each bus before the fault $\vec{U}_{pf}$.
+To achieve this, VeraGrid will perform the three-phase power flow calculation, which has been developed to determine the voltage at each bus before the fault $\vec{U}_{pf}$.
 This initial step will also provide the other electrical magnitudes of the system, such as the admittance matrix of the branches $\vec{Y}_b$, the power $\vec{S}_0$, current $\vec{I}_0$, and admittance $\vec{Y}_0$ matrices of the loads or shunt elements, and the complex power vector